velcrodesign/UPCarouselFlowLayout/README.md

 UPCarouselFlowLayout
 ===============

 This is a clone from https://github.com/ink-spot/UPCarouselFlowLayout.
-The only thing that is charged is the spacingMode value from 40 to 10.
+The only thing that is changed is the spacingMode value from 40 to 10.

 `UPCarouselFlowLayout` is a fancy carousel flow layout for `UICollectionView`.
 It comes with a paginated effect and it shrinks and makes transparent the side items.